-D. Applications must be submitted via Grants.gov.
+D. NGO Applications must be submitted via Grants.gov.
 Grants.gov registration requires a UEI number and active SAM.gov registration.
 If you are new to PRM funding, the Grants.gov registration process can be complicated.
 We urge you to refer to PRM's General NGO Guidelines "Application Process" section for information and resources to help ensure that the application process runs smoothly.
 PRM also strongly encourages organizations that have received funding from PRM in the past to read this section as a refresher.
 Applicants may also refer to the "For Applicants" page on Grants.gov for complete details on requirements.
+International organizations should not submit proposals through Grants.gov in response to this NOFO, instead contacting the PRM POC listed below directly.